Mandy McGlynn: Utah Royals (2024–)

 McGlynn was traded to Utah Royals in December 2023.
 She had a breakout 2024 season starting 24 regular-season games and making 84 saves (fourth in the league), earning a nomination for NWSL Goalkeeper of the Year.
 Utah signed McGlynn to a five-year contract extension after the season, keeping with the team until 2029, the longest active contract in the NWSL.

 McGlynn registered her first career assist on March 15, 2025, playing a long ball to newly signed Bianca St-Georges who finished against Bay FC in the season opener, which finished 1–1.

 International career

 McGlynn has represented the United States youth national team at the under-18 and the under-20 levels.

 McGlynn received her first senior national team call up on October 25, 2024, to replace an injured Jane Campbell for the team's Olympic gold medal victory tour.
 She made her senior team debut a few days later on October 30, starting in a friendly against Argentina and keeping a clean sheet to secure a 3–0 victory.

 Personal life

 In January 2021, McGlynn announced her engagement to Tommy Haught, who proposed to her in Jacksonville Beach, Florida.
 The couple had been dating since October 2019.
 The two married on December 1, 2022.

+In early 2025, she returned to using her maiden name, McGlynn.
+Since 2025, she has been in a relationship with teammate Ana Tejada.